aws-quickstart/cdk-eks-blueprints/docs/pipelines.md

         path: "./infra/blueprints" // optional, default is './'
     })```

 Note: the above code depends on the AWS secret `github-token` defined in the target account/region.
-The secret may be fined in one main region, and replicated to all target regions.
+The secret may be defined in one main region, and replicated to all target regions.

 ### Using AWS CodeCommit as CodePipeline repository source.